symfony-hackers/GenemuFormBundle/README.md

 ## Template

-You use GenemuFormBundle and you seen that it does not work!
+You use SHFormBundle and you seen that it does not work!
 Maybe you have forgotten ``form_javascript`` or ``form_stylesheet``.

 The principle is to separate the javascript, stylesheet and html.
 This allows better integration of web pages.